esmero/archipelago-documentation/docs/find_and_replace.md

 # Advanced Batch Find and Replace

 Archipelago's Advanced Batch Find and Replace functionality provides different ways for you to efficiently Find/Search and Replace metadata values found in the raw JSON of your Digital Objects and Collections.
-Advanced Batch Find and Replace makes use of customized Actions that extend [Drupal's VBO module](https://www.drupal.org/project/views_bulk_operations) to enable these powerful batch metadata replacement actions in your Archipelago environment.
+Advanced Batch Find and Replace makes use of customized Actions that extend [Drupal's VBO module](https://www.drupal.org/project/views_bulk_operations) to enable these powerful batch metadata replacement Actions in your Archipelago environment.

 ## Where to Find